yug2005/CGIS-Help/README.md

 - Seaching is done through the search bar.
 Streets, points of interests, natural features, and preset cities can be searched directly.
 The camera will pan and zoom to the correct location.
   - Intersection search is done with a comma seperating the street names.
 For example, "`Dundas Street West, McCaul Street`" will search for the intersection between those two streets.
   - Clicking on a suggested result will replace the input text and search automatically.
 Alternatively, the user can press enter to search a partially completed name.
   - LatLon coordinate search can be initiated with the key word "LatLon", followed by a space.
-For example, "`LatLon 43.66447, -79.39225`".
+For example, "`latlon 43.66447, -79.39225`".
 Note that the coordinates should be seperated by a comma.
   - Categories of points of interests or naturals features can also be searched.
 For example, "`streams`" will show all the streams.

 ## Switching the Map